core-interaction/core-interaction.github.io/topic/html/index.md

 - The `alt` attribute of `<img>` provides an alternate text for an image.

-- The `id` specifies a singular element on a page, for CSS and anchor links.
+- The `id` specifies a singular, unique element on a page, for CSS targeting and anchor (scroll, “jump”) links.

 - The `class` attribute provides a selector took hook on with CSS.